 When it gets cold outside, you bundle up in layers, right?
 The same principle applies to your pellet grill.
 It needs insulation to keep the heat in and the cold out.
 Make sure you brush off any snow from the surface (that doesn’t count as insulation).
 Then cover it with a pellet grill blanket

 —it’s heat-proof and weather-resistant for cooking in the rain, sleet, snow, or wind.
+Not only will you burn less pellets, making it a greener, more efficient burn, but your overall cook will turn out better.
 You’ll notice a huge difference with preheating times and temperature stability when you’re grilling in the winter with a pellet grill blanket.

 3. Keep the Lid Closed